 The first “real” obstacle was a station called Jumping Jacks.
 Large logs were chest high where the mudders have to throw their bulk up and over.

 I eyed the obstacle suspiciously but was determined to try.
-Doubt was already gurgling up and swirling fragil emotions with thoughts like if I can’t do this, what else can’t I do?
+Doubt was already gurgling up and swirling fragile emotions with thoughts like, if I can’t do this, what else can’t I do?

 I placed my hands on the log, braced my legs, and jumped.

-I slid off like a kid on a slick slide nicknamed The Pain Push.
+I slid off like a kid on a hot slide coated with butter.

 The log was greasy with the muddy bodies that had already crossed.